Emerson (footballer, born 1976)

 Emerson Ferreira da Rosa (born 4 April 1976), simply known as Emerson, is a Brazilian former professional footballer who played as a defensive midfielder.
 At international level, he played 73 games for the Brazil national team between 1997 and 2006, scoring 6 goals.
 With Brazil, he has taken part in two FIFA World Cups (1998, 2006, missing out on the 2002 FIFA World Cup due to injury), two editions of the Copa América (1999, 2001), and three Confederations Cups (1999, 2003, 2005), winning the 1999 Copa América and the 2005 FIFA Confederations Cup, while also reaching the 1998 World Cup Final.

-An experienced footballer who was nicknamed the Puma due to his powerful but elegant, ball-winning style of play, Emerson has played for two Brazilian clubs, Grêmio and Santos, as well as several European clubs in Germany, Italy, and Spain, including Bayer Leverkusen, Roma, Juventus, Real Madrid and Milan, winning several titles.
-In addition to his Brazilian passport, Emerson also holds Italian, German and Qatari passports.
+An experienced footballer who was nicknamed the Puma due to his powerful but elegant, ball-winning style of play, Emerson played for two Brazilian clubs, Grêmio and Santos, as well as several European clubs in Germany, Italy, and Spain, including Bayer Leverkusen, Roma, Juventus, Real Madrid and AC Milan, winning several titles.
+In addition to his Brazilian passport, Emerson also holds Italian and German passports.

 Club career

 Grêmio

 Emerson made a name for himself in his native Brazil playing for Grêmio, where he won two state championships, two Brazilian Cups, one Brazilian Championship and one Copa Libertadores.
-He then went to Europe to play for German club Bayer Leverkusen.
+He was an unused substitute at the Intercontinental Cup of 1995 which was lost against Ajax Amsterdam on penalties.
+In 1997 he went to Europe to play for German club Bayer Leverkusen.